duguyue100/NSC-GPU-GUIDE/README.md

 + [ ] `zucca` (from 14.04 to 16.04) (Date undefined)
 + [ ] `zpaghetti` (refresh 16.04) (Date undefined)

-### Docker support

-For the long run, we are gonna replace current installation procedures with docker.
-Then you can immediately work on your idea.
-So far the plan is to setup a docker image that has full support of mainstream DL softwares.

 ## Contacts

 Yuhuang Hu